The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Addendum

 \subsection{The Change in Population Density Due to Migration}

 {\fnsymbol{footnote}} Consider the hypothetical scenario of a mobile population in the absence of either reproduction or mortality (external and artificially imposed, or otherwise).
-Let $\Omega(t)$ be an arbitrary sub--volume of flies with boundary $\Gamma(t)$.
+Let $\Omega(t)$ be an arbitrary sub-volume of flies with boundary $\Gamma(t)$.
 Then biomass should be conserved so that

 in which $\mathbf{v}$ is velocity.
 Since the volume was arbitrary it follows that the integrand must be zero.
 That is